 The idea is that more healthy people will buy insurance, and the money the insurance companies save on them will cover the costs of insuring the older and sicker people who will now be in the insurance system.

-Employers will provide insurance for three out of every five Americans in 2014, according to the Congressional Budget Office.
-Another 12% get it through Medicaid or the Children’s Health Insurance Program.
+Employers will provide health insurance for three out of every five Americans in 2014, according to the Congressional Budget Office.
+Another 12% will get it through Medicaid or the Children’s Health Insurance Program.

 With so many politicians fighting over this controversial legislation, and with all the computer glitches, the details about how to sign up may have gotten a little lost.
 More than half of Americans still don’t know about the important Obamacare deadlines, according to a survey commissioned by Bankrate.com.

-Open enrollment runs between October 1 and March 31.
-Plans bought through the exchanges this year won’t start until January 1.
+Open enrollment runs through March 31.
+Plans bought through the exchanges this month won’t start until the next.